zhengnengchen/linkbench/README.md

 PostgreSQL Setup
 -----------------
 We need to create a new database and tables on the PostgreSQL server.
-We'll create a new database called `linkdb` and the needed tables to store graph nodes, links and link counts.
+We'll create a new database called `linkdb0` and the needed tables to store graph nodes, links and link counts.

 	1) run initdb (initialize database and templates) in shell
-		$> initdb -D linkdb
+		$> initdb -D linkdb0
 		$> createdb		# this command make a default database

 	2) Run the following commands in the postgreSQL console: